jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Description:**<br/>
-This pattern is focusses attention on one component of a multi-step workflow.
+The Target Practice pattern focuses the learner's attention on one component of a multi-step workflow.
+The instructor provides all workflow steps except the one which is the focus of the exercise; the student will implement the "target" step within a notebook.
-Learners are asked to implement one stage of a workflow while preceeding and subsequent stages may be provided to them.

 **Example:**<br/>
-In a climate-science exercise, the notebook that is provided to students provides code for fetching and parsing 20 years of hourly average temperature data from a public database.
+In a climate science assignment, the notebook that is given to students provides code for fetching and parsing 20 years of hourly average temperature data from a public database.
 Students are asked to design an algorithm for computing yearly average temperature and standard deviation.
-Plotting code which plots the yearly temperature with error-bars showing the standard deviation.
+Following this, the plotting code which plots the yearly temperature with error-bars showing the standard deviation is also provided to the students.

 **Related patterns:**<br/>
 This pattern is similar to [Fill in the Blank] exercises.
 Fill in the Blank